MikaelWeiss/patterns-and-data-structures/Stateful Functions/Dipper.md

 Welcome.
 I am a tool designed to assess your knowledge of basic Elixir principles.

 To prepare for this assessment, I recommend using ElixirSparq.
-It’s an excellent resource for reviewing concepts.
+It's an excellent resource for reviewing concepts.

 Which topic are you ready to be assessed on today?